How Training Data Shapes the Use of Parametric and In-Context Knowledge in Language Models: Dataset and Setup

 \subsection{Training Setup}

-We train an 8-layer decoder-only Transformer language model from scratch~\citep{vaswani2017attention}, adopting the detailed hyperparameters(Table~\ref{tab:train-hparams}) from prior work~\citep{zucchet2025language}.
-For the training entity set ($\mathcal{E}_{\text{train}}$), we use profiles of $50k$ entities, and for the unknown entity set ($\mathcal{E}_{\text{unknown}}$), we use other $50k$ entity profiles that are unseen during training.
-Using the training paragraphs of $e \in \mathcal{E}_{\text{train}}$ from Section~\ref{sec:dataset}, we assemble documents according to the variants described below and use the resulting collection as the training corpus.
+We train an 8-layer decoder-only Transformer~\citep{vaswani2017attention} from scratch, adopting hyperparameters from prior work~\citep{zucchet2025language} (see Appendix~\ref{app:hyperparams} for details).
+We use $|\mathcal{E}_{\text{train}}| = 50\text{k}$ entities for training and hold out a separate set of $|\mathcal{E}_{\text{unseen}}| = 50\text{k}$ entities for evaluating in-context knowledge utilization on unseen entities.
+The model is trained on a corpus of training paragraphs from $\mathcal{E}_{\text{train}}$ using the next-token prediction objective~\citep{radford2018improving}.